 - WHAT IS THE DECISION-MAKING PROCESS FOR SUCCESSFUL APPLICATIONS?

 Applications are assessed against a series of eligibility criteria, for the applicant business, and the activity they want the grant to fund.
-Successful grants will be awarded on a first come, first served basis, until all the grant money has been allocated.

 - HOW LONG DOES IT TAKE TO APPROVE MY GRANT APPLICATION?